fishjtpcc1/javagae002/system-build.md

 starting with:

-    local-terminal (a linux machine eg cloud9 vm) librarian [name=lifecycle name]
-    gae-project [name=lifecycle name]
+    local-terminal (a linux machine eg cloud9 vm) librarian [name=lifecycle name] // NOTE: complete clone steps inc global renaming and merge down to master before building the jenkins-vm to prevent premature deployment gae-project [name=lifecycle name]

 human method:

     in gae-project:
-        make base jenkins-vm (authorize use of google compute engine in gae-project) in local-terminal:
+        authorize use of google compute engine api in gae-project.apis... in local-terminal:
+        make base jenkins-vm
+            issue the jenkins-vm completion script
+    in gae-project:
+        set allow http
-        issue the jenkins-vm completion script and follow resulting link to authorize the new running machine in jenkins-vm:
+            do a first-time follow of resulting ce instances.jenkins-vm.extIP link in jenkins-vm:
+        login as user:user pw:<password>
-        issue the jenkins-vm-job001 completion script
+        create new job with the jenkins-vm-job001 completion script

 jenkins-vm completion script:

     # to download and install gcloud sdk
     curl https://sdk.cloud.google.com | bash
+    # reboot to complete
+    # to auth
+    gcloud auth login
+    # follow link to get vcode and enter toi complete
-    # get bitnami-image name
+    # to get bitnami-image name
     gcloud compute images list --project bitnami-launchpad | grep jenkins
     # create a running admin account on jenkins vm (note you will be jenkins admin user un:user pw:as-set-here)
-    PASSWORD=<password>                # 12 or more chars, with letters and numbers PROJECT_ID=<project-id>
+    PASSWORD=<password>                # 12 or more chars, with letters and numbers - 8 works
+    PROJECT_ID=<project-id>
     BITNAMI_IMAGE=<bitnami-image>      # e.g. bitnami-jenkins-1-606-0-linux-debian-7-x86-64
     gcloud compute \